Turing machine

 A physical Turing machine model constructed by Mike Davey.
 A true Turing machine would need to be provided more memory (tape) if and when required; physical models can only have a finite amount.

 A Turing machine is a mathematical model of computation describing an abstract machine that manipulates symbols on a strip of tape according to a table of rules.
 Despite the model's simplicity, it is capable of implementing any computer algorithm.

 The machine operates on an infinite memory tape divided into discrete cells, each of which can hold a single symbol drawn from a finite set of symbols called the alphabet of the machine.
 It has a "head" that, at any point in the machine's operation, is positioned over one of these cells, and a "state" selected from a finite set of states.
 At each step of its operation, the head reads the symbol in its cell.
 Then, based on the symbol and the machine's own present state, the machine writes a symbol into the same cell, and moves the head one step to the left or the right, or halts the computation.
 The choice of which replacement symbol to write, which direction to move the head, and whether to halt is based on a finite table that specifies what to do for each combination of the current state and the symbol that is read.
 As with a real computer program, it is possible for a Turing machine to go into an infinite loop which will never halt.

-The Turing machine was invented in 1936 by Alan Turing, who called it an "a-machine" (automatic machine).
+The Turing machine was invented in 1936 by Alan Turing, (Note: The idea came to him in mid-1935 (perhaps, see more in the History section) after a question posed by M. H. A. Newman in his lectures: "Was there a definite method, or as Newman put it, a 'mechanical process' which could be applied to a mathematical statement, and which would come up with the answer as to whether it was provable".
+Turing submitted his paper on 31 May 1936 to the London Mathematical Society for its Proceedings, but it was published in early 1937 and offprints were available in February 1937.) who called it an "a-machine" (automatic machine).
 It was Turing's doctoral advisor, Alonzo Church, who later coined the term "Turing machine" in a review.
 With this model, Turing was able to answer two questions in the negative: